Where are you from?

 Any tips on how to get through the dreaded writer’s block?

-After five novels, I’m still skateboarding along.
+After six novels, I’m still skateboarding along.
 Thus far, there has been no shortage of thoughts and words.
-Occasionally, I admit when writing a difficult chapter, I find myself bullet pointing specific issues and then I move.
+Occasionally, I admit when writing a difficult chapter, I find myself bullet pointing specific issues and then I move on.
 When I return to the tough chapter at a later time, it somehow seems to come together.

 Do you have any advice for aspiring authors?

 Put a pen to paper…or fingers to the keyboard…and start writing.
 Go with your stream of consciousness and don’t discount any thoughts or over-analyze your words…the editing comes later—Cut and Paste was created for a purpose.

 What is your favorite chapter (or part) to write and why?